iavofficial/IAVFrontendFramework/README.md

 [![license](https://img.shields.io/badge/license-Apache--2.0-blue)](./LICENSE)

+> 🎉 **Version 1.4.0 is now available!**
+>
+> This release includes new features and important fixes:
+>
+> **Features**
+> - Introduced an interface for setting a custom header component
+> - Embedded the styleguide from Figma in the documentation
+>
+> **Fixes & Improvements**
+> - Fixed an overflow issue by adding a background to the `contentWithBar` layout
+> - Made the user icon in the header optional
+> - Improved scroll behavior for navigation elements
+> - Updated image sources in the README
+> - Active element highlighting in the navbar now works correctly even when the UI layer is not located at the root path

 ## About the Project

 The IAV Frontend Framework is designed to simplify the development of modern, scalable, and reusable frontend